TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox_aimsun/Tutorial/RunAimsunAssignmentsUsingXTMF/ToExecute.md

 # **To Execute**

+## In this tutorial import and add the AimsunModeller Controller to run the Aimsun software.

 ## 1. Add the Module to Execute Aimsun Tools
 * Step 1: Right-click on To Execute and select "Add Module" or Press "Ctrl"+"M"
 * Search for the term "aimsun"